 Mending Has Meaning.
 Part practical, part purposeful, wholly peaceful.
-Join The Possibility Project in a morning of fashion activism.
+Join The Possibility Project and Annie Stevens in a morning of fashion activism.
 Raise your awareness on the changing landscape of the fashion industry, the power YOU have to make a positive difference and engage in the art of visible mending.
 You will leave a happier person!

 No experience necessary, but challenging mends also welcomed!.
 The first part of the workshop is designed to enhance your awareness of the fashion industry, and open conversations on ways individuals and small groups are creatively changing the fashion landscape for good.
 The second part is a hands on mending activity, participants are asked to bring a garment to mend, Annie has a wealth of experience to assist with both simple to complex mending projects.

 The Possibility Project is a social enterprise founded by Kim Pearce and Kath Davis, the purpose of their project is to help nurture social and environmental change within the fashion industry.
 The Possibility Project have created a slow clothing label called slumwear108.

 Annie Stevens MA (Ed), Grad Cert, Design & Technology, Grad Dip Education, Dip Design & Production.
 Dip Teach, (H.Ec.)
 I started off as a Home Economics Teacher, specialising in Textiles, then went on to be a Curriculum and Information Technology consultant with the Department of Education.
 Whilst teaching I started up my own fashion design label , specialising in evening wear and organised the Education Week Fashion parades at Sydney Town Hall.
 I currently manage LifeLine Military Road, my passion is to share the skill of mending, how to up-cycle garments, and bring life back to old treasures.